 His broad expertise has lead to teaching and lectureships at Contra Costa College, San Francisco Shakespeare Festival, and the Thiel Foundation, among other training and education institutions.

-Recently he completed work as an education advisor to the Fine Arts Museums of San Francisco, which sought his expertise in cultural/literary theory and making it accessible in the secondary education classroom.
+Last year he completed work as an education advisor to the Fine Arts Museums of San Francisco, which sought his expertise in cultural/literary theory and making it accessible in the secondary education classroom.
 Matthew consulted on an online database of lesson plans and materials for teachers to use in supplementing their humanities curriculum with paintings and sculptures from the permanent collection of the Legion of Honor.
-This site is scheduled to go live in the fall of 2017.

 Matthew has held faculty positions at the Academy of Arts & Sciences and the Ruth Asawa San Francisco School of the Arts, where he was an artist-in-residence teaching theatre history, aesthetics, and introductory stage design.
 He went on to briefly chair the Musical Theatre and Theatre Technology departments before his departure to Oakland School for the Arts (OSA).

-In his role as chair he continues to develop collaborations with respected local arts organizations such as Crowded Fire Theatre, The Flight Deck, Ubuntu Theatre Project, and San Francisco Opera.
+In his role as chair he continues to develop collaborations with respected local arts organizations such as Cal Performances, Crowded Fire Theatre, Ubuntu Theatre Project, St. Mary's College of California, and San Francisco Opera.

 As a member of the English Department at OSA, Matthew's focus has been largely on pre-1900 literature, and he has had the chance to leverage his scholarly background and interests.
 Specific units he has developed have included those on poetics, Old/Middle English literature and language, medieval feminisms, literary translation, novel theory, linguistics, and semiotics.
-This year he is introduced OSA's first-ever course in Literary Theory.
+He also introduced OSA's first-ever course in Literary Theory.

 (PRESENT & PAST*)